 Dark Blue Deep Dive

-If you’re interested in adding more of these antioxidant rich plants to your landscape and diet, Honeyberry USA for a wide selection of high anthocyanin fruiting shrubs.
-Or consider connecting with the Blue Fruit Farm for a delivery of Minnesota grown berries, syrups jams and jellies in the Twin Cities.
+If you’re interested in adding more of these antioxidant-rich plants to your landscape and diet, check out Honeyberry USA for a wide selection of high anthocyanin fruiting shrubs.
+Or consider connecting with the Blue Fruit Farm for a delivery of Minnesota-grown berries, syrups, jams, and jellies in the Twin Cities.
 They also sell elderberry canes for those interested in growing out their own stock.

 Have I tempted you to grow more of your own medicine?